isabella232/journeys.en/help/using/building-journeys/journeyinterface.md

 ![](../assets/journey74.png)

 All the versions of your journeys appear in the list with the version number.
-See [Journey versions](../building-journeys/journeyversions.md#concept_ldc_k55_zgb).
+See [](../building-journeys/journeyversions.md#concept_ldc_k55_zgb).

 ![](../assets/journey37.png)